clearcontainers/vpp/README.md

 2. Start the plugin

         sudo ./vpp &

+   Note: Enable password less sudo to ensure the plugin will run in the background without prompting.

 3. Try VPP with Clear Containers
    Note this is based on the example https://wiki.fd.io/view/VPP/Configure_VPP_TAP_Interfaces_For_Container_Routing